vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

 * getFieldByAddress(address, feed=True): get the field at the
   specified address
 * writeFieldsIn(old, address, new): helper for replaceField() <~~~ can be an helper?
+* getFieldType(): get the field type as a short string.
+The type may contains extra informations like the string charset.

 Lazy methods: